Pick n Pay Investigates Centurion Franchise Branch Closed for Noncompliance

 - The city's mayor, Dr Nasiphi Moya, was present when the municipality raided the store and found that it violated health and safety standards

-- Pick n Pay slammed the store and said its conduct was unacceptable, and said the store, which was closed, will be investigated
+- Pick n Pay slammed the store and said its conduct was unacceptable, and said the branch will be investigated

 Tebogo Mokwena, a dedicated b current affairs journalist, contributed coverage of international and local social issues like health, corruption, education, unemployment, labour, service delivery protests and immigration in South Africa during his seven years at Daily Sun and Vutivi Business News.